On this page

 Analysis by SMSF accounting software provider Class reveals that more than 50% of SMSFs with balances lower than $50,000 are either newly established or are in the drawdown phase.
-Their analysis further reveals that the average length of time an SMSF remains with a balance of less than $50,000 is less than two years, so they aren’t paying the highest ratio of fees indefinitely.
+What’s more, the average length of time an SMSF remains with a balance of less than $50,000 is less than two years, so they aren’t paying a high ratio of fees indefinitely.

 Productivity Commission analysis

-- SMSFs with balances under $500,000 (about 42 per cent of all funds) have reported significantly higher expense ratios per member than public super funds.
+- SMSFs with balances under $500,000 (about 42% of all funds) reported significantly higher expense ratios per member than public super funds

 - Reported costs for SMSFs with balances over $1,000,000 are broadly comparable to those of public super funds.

-ASIC warns that starting an SMSF with a balance below $200,000 is unlikely to be in a client’s best interests, unless:
+ASIC warns that starting an SMSF with a balance below $500,000 is unlikely to be in a client’s best interests unless:

-- the client is willing and capable of taking on the bulk of the ongoing administration and management of the fund to reduce costs, or
+- The client is willing and capable of taking on the bulk of the ongoing administration and management of the fund to reduce costs

 SMSF costs are proportionally higher for funds that have lower balances.
-Costs associated with SMSFs include establishment, ongoing and wind-up expenses.
-It’s important for the benefits of an SMSF to outweigh these costs.
+These costs include establishment, ongoing and wind-up expenses, but also non-financial costs such as time you spend operating your fund.
+So, if you are considering setting up an SMSF, it’s important for the benefits to outweigh the costs.